SUN Position Statement on Violence

 Education to Reduce Workplace Violence

 The Employer acknowledges that Employees may be at risk of violence and injury by clients while carrying out their duties.
-In order to alleviate workplace violence, the Employer shall provide training appropriate to the work area that would enable Employees to recognize and respond to potentially violent or abusive incidents.
-Payment for participating in such training shall be in accordance with Article 42.02 (a).
+To alleviate workplace violence, the Employer shall provide training appropriate to the work area that would enable Employees to recognize and respond to potentially violent or abusive incidents.
+Payment for participating in such training shall be per Article 42.02 (a).

 Such courses may include the Workplace Assessment Violence Education (WAVE) training and Professional Assault Response Training (PART), both offered by the Safety Association for Safe Workplaces in Health (SASWH) (www.saswh.ca).